Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Methods: Regularization with Theoretical Guarantees

-Hence, $0\le u\le I((X,Z);Y)$ and $0\le v\le H(Z\mid Y)$.
-If the output space $\mathcal{Y}$ is finite, then $u\le \log|\mathcal{Y}|$. \end{lemma} See a proof in Appendix \ref{a:proof_budget}.
+See a proof in Appendix \ref{a:proof_budget}.
 This budget identity reveals that, in full generality, there is no necessary strict trade-off.
 There are degenerate cases where perfect utility and perfect fairness coexist.
-For instance, if $Y = (X,Z)$, then $I((X,Z);Y) = H(Y)$ while $H(Z \mid Y) = 0$.
-That is, the information budget is entirely allocated to utility without incurring any separation penalty.
+For instance, if \(Y=(X,Z)\) and \(Y\) is discrete, then \(I((X,Z);Y)=H(Y)\) while \(H(Z\mid Y)=0\).
+That is, the information budget is entirely allocated to utility without incurring any separation violation.

 To rule out such degeneracy and analyze the realistic setting where conflict often arises, we impose the following non-degeneracy condition for the remainder of the analysis: